gnkz/capture-the-ether-log/token-whale/README.md

 The first thing that I noticed about this smart contract is the flow of the `transferFrom` function.
 This function allows someone that was previously approved to transfer tokens from another account.
-To do the trasnfer this function uses the `_transfer` function and the odd thing is that the `_transfer` function doensn't have a `from` parameter, instead it transfer the tokens directly from the `msg.sender`.
+To do the transfer this function uses the `_transfer` function and the odd thing is that the `_transfer` function doensn't have a `from` parameter, instead it transfer the tokens directly from the `msg.sender`.
 This means that if the `msg.sender` has `0` tokens and we use the `transferFrom`